rafahg/Advent_of_code_2020/README.md

 ## ADVENT OF CODE CHALLENGE

- This repository is my solution approach to the event Advent of Code challenge, a 25 daily challenge until Christmas!.
+ This repository is my solution approach to the event Advent of Code, a 25 daily challenge until Christmas!.
 It will be made in Ruby and in a coming future in Javascript.

  [Advent of code 2020 Event!!](https://adventofcode.com/)